znuny/Znuny4OTRS-TypePriorityBasedEscalation/README.md

 Znuny4OTRS - Type and priority based escalation
 ======================================
 This package extends the OTRS standard with type and priority based escalations.
-The lookup for escalation data is performed in the following order:
+The lookup for escalation data is configurable via a SysConfig.
+The default order is:
-Service/SLA, type, priority, queue
+Service/SLA, Type, Priority, Queue

 **Feature List**